davejacobs/mint/README.md

     mint package document.md --name Document

-Eventually, this could include multiple output formats, like HTML4, HTML5, PDF and ePub.
+Eventually, this could include multiple output formats, like Html4, Html5, Pdf and ePub.
 The format opened by the `mint open` command could be determined by the application you choose to open it with.
 (This would take some serious OS hacking, I think.)

 When that does happen, you'll also be able to set the default version of the document that will open using: